Word Rescue

-Word Rescue is an educational platform DOS game written by Karen Crowther (Chun) of Redwood Games and released by Apogee Software in March, 1992.
-It was re-released in 2015 for Steam with support for Windows and Mac OS.
-The game can also allow the player interact with a pair of Stereoscopic Vision Glasses.
+Word Rescue is an educational platform game for MS-DOS written by Karen Crowther of Redwood Games and published by Apogee Software in March 1992.
+It was re-released in 2015 through Steam with support for Windows and Mac.
+The game also allows the player interact with a pair of Stereoscopic Vision Glasses.

-Like many Apogee games of the time, Word Rescue includes three episodes, with only the first episode playable in the shareware version.
+Like most Apogee games, Word Rescue is divided into three episodes, with only the first episode playable in the shareware version.